Entanglement dynamics from universal low-lying modes: Introduction

-At late times before saturation, it is natural to expect that the dominant configurations should be such that each $\phi_i$ is {\it locally} equal to some $\phi'_{\sigma(j)}$ for some $\sigma \in \sS_n$, but different permutations can appear in different regions. \cite{zhou_nahum} developed a self-consistent numerical scheme based on this idea for evaluating the membrane tension in circuit and Floquet models.
-The scheme involved a sum over spacetime diagrams, where the contributions from diagrams with large spacetime regions with states orthogonal to the permutation subspace were neglected.
-In the models considered in this work, we can better understand the suppression of such diagrams due to the high energy of the associated configurations in the Euclidean superhamiltonian.
+At late times before saturation, it is natural to expect that the dominant configurations should be such that each $\phi_i$ is {\it locally} equal to some $\phi'_{\sigma(j)}$ for some $\sigma \in \sS_n$, but different permutations can appear in different regions. \cite{zhou_nahum} developed a self-consistent numerical scheme based on this idea for evaluating the membrane tension in circuit and Floquet models, including non-random models.
+The scheme involved a sum over space-time diagrams for the propagation of entanglement domain walls, where the contributions from diagrams with large spacetime regions with states orthogonal to the permutation subspace were neglected.
+In the random models considered in this work, we can better understand the suppression of such diagrams due to the high energy of the associated configurations in the Euclidean superhamiltonian.
 The analog of the summation over diagrams from~\cite{zhou_nahum} is automatically performed by the low-energy dispersion relation of the superhamiltonian.
 The structure of low-lying modes in \eqref{eta_e_modes_mt} provides a natural language for generalization to continuum systems, as we discuss further in the final section.
 The plan of this paper is as follows.
 We introduce the family of models we study and derive the mapping \eqref{p2n_intro} from the Lorentzian to the Euclidean time evolution in Sec.~\ref{sec:setup}.
 We discuss the structure of the ground states and derive the equilibrium approximation for these models in Sec.~\ref{sec:eq}.
 We then provide a detailed analysis of both the second and third Renyi entropy in the Brownian local GUE model in Sec.~\ref{sec:gue}.
 In Sec.~\ref{sec:fixed_op}, we discuss the robustness of the same structure in more general Brownian models, and provide numerical results in a Brownian version of the mixed field Ising model.

 The results up to this point are all for one spatial dimension.
 For the more challenging case of higher dimensions, we derive the membrane formula in a large $q$, small $v$ limit of the local GUE model in Sec.~\ref{sec:eom}, using a different approach from the one-dimensional case.
 We end with a number of open questions in Sec.~\ref{sec:discussion}.
 Various technical details as well as a few conceptual points are discussed in the appendices.